 "The quality of mercy is not strain'd,

-It droppeth, as the gentle rain from heaven

-Upon the place beneath: Itis twice bless'd;

-It blesseth him that gives, and him that takes.

-'T is mightiest in the mightiest; it because

-The throned monarch better than his crown.

-His sceptre shows the force of temporal power

-The attribute to awe and majesty,

-Wherein doth sit the dread and fear of kings;

-But mercy is above this scepter'd sway,
+It dropeth, as the gentle rain from heaven Upon the place beneath: It is twice bless'd; It blesseth him that gives, and him that takes.
+'T is mightiest in the mightiest; it becomes The throned monarch better than his crown.
+His sceptre shows the force of temporal power The attribute to awe and majesty, Wherein doth sit the dread and fear of kings;